A Transfer Learning Approach for Automated Segmentation of Prostate Whole Gland and Transition Zone in Diffusion Weighted MRI: Data and Methods

 To perform the task of Prostate WG and TZ segmentation, and extending our trained model to different DWI domains, we used two different datasets from different institutes.
 Institutional review board approval was obtained for this study from both institutions and the need for written informed patient consent was waived.

-\begin{enumerate} \item Our source domain contains DWI images of 4 b-values; $[b0, b400, b1000, b1600]$ for a total of 533 patients from Sunnybrook Health Sciences Centre, Toronto, Ontario, Canada.
-The data is split into Training, Validation, and Test sets with a ratio of $3-1-1.5$, respectively. \item Our target domain includes DWI images containing $[b100, b400, b1000, b1600]$ of 148 patients from University Health Network, Toronto, Ontario, Canada.
-Through our training, we explore different subset sizes of our target domain and the effects of the size of dataset used to fine-tune the transfer learning architecture on the accuracy of prostate WG and TZ segmentation evaluated on a randomly fixed subset of 33 patients from the target domain (out of the 148). \end{enumerate}
+\begin{enumerate} \item Our source domain contains DWI of 4 b-values; $[b0, b400, b1000, b1600]$ for a total of 533 patients (total of 30616 images) from Sunnybrook Health Sciences Centre, Toronto, Ontario, Canada.
+The data is split into Training, Validation, and Test sets with a ratio of $3-1-1.5$, respectively.
+Pixel spacing and the slice thickness of the source domain are respectively 1.46 $\times$ 1.46 millimeters and 3.0 millimeters. \item Our target domain includes DWI containing $[b100]$ of 148 patients (total of 3514 images) from University Health Network, Toronto, Ontario, Canada.
+Image distortion is a common problem for DWI, for example in the presence of metal artifacts (hip prothesis) or rectal gas, limiting its use in clinical practice, sometimes even making a diagnosis impossible.
+This problem applies both to radiologists visually assessing a prostate mp-MRI and a CAD tool.
+Our trained radiologists who performed the segmentations also assessed all imaging studies for sufficient quality.
+If the quality of any sequence was considered insufficient for clinical assessment, the cases were excluded.
+Through our training, we explore different subset sizes of our target domain and the effects of the size of dataset used to fine-tune the transfer learning architecture on the accuracy of prostate WG and TZ segmentation evaluated on a randomly fixed subset of 33 patients (total of 746 images) from the target domain (out of the 148).
+The pixel spacing and slice thickness of the source domain are respectively 1.66 $\times$ 1.66 millimeters and 3.0 millimeters.
+Segmentations were performed by a fellowship-trained radiologist with 6 years of experience and a Radiology Resident with 4 years of experience reading prostate mpMRI. \end{enumerate}